nezz0746/lens-social-location/README.md

 Problem:

-Movements on the map were arbitrary & unverifier.
+Movements on the map were arbitrary & unverified.

 Solution: